NaraYun0614/spring-boot-web-mvc-db/README.md

 # Spring Boot Web MVC DB

-This repository contains my Spring Boot application from a tutorial.
-It demonstrates building a Spring Boot app, web MVC architecture, and database integration.
-This project serves as a practical example for learning Spring Boot through hands-on experience.
+This repository contains my Spring Boot app from a tutorial, demonstrating web MVC architecture and database integration for hands-on learning.

 ## Table of Contents
 - [About](#about)